Saturday, May 17, 2014

 · State defended statute because it punished both members of an interracial couple equally, and thus did not use racial classifications to make invidious discrimination in furtherance of its "legitimate" state purpose.

-· Court held that "equal application" of a statute containing racial classifications does not remove the classifications from 14th Am's proscription of invidious racial discrimination.
+· Court held that "equal application" of a statute containing racial classifications does not remove the classifications from 14th Amendment's proscription of invidious racial discrimination.

 o First time Court says that the purpose of the law was racist, making it unconstitutional